 Every year, conference evaluations include comments about programs attendees wished had been presented.
 So now we're connecting the dots, identifying crucial programming in advance to guide proposers and be more strategic in the program planning process.
 Building upon the success of the must-have programs solicited for and presented at this year's AALL Annual Meeting & Conference, the AMPC has been crowd-sourcing program ideas

-for 2018.
-The five "must-have" program topics from each CAT will be included in the call for proposals.
-At that time, everyone is encouraged to peruse the list of all 30 must-have program topics.
+.
+At that time, everyone is encouraged to peruse the list of all the must-have program topics.
 Then it's up to you

 to connect the dots—Perhaps one of the topics is exactly what your library has been tackling this year.
 Perhaps you know the perfect presenter.
 Perhaps a working group within your SIS has been brainstorming about the topic already.
 Propose a program!